 North Cornwall · PL34

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Tintagel, that work is shaped by the place itself — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward slate cottages and Victorian guesthouses.
+What works on a PL34 plot rarely works elsewhere — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward 1960s estate housing and Victorian guesthouses.

 - Conservation Area